harshal0212/Facial-Emotion-Recognition/README.md

    - View detected emotions and confidence scores on the video feed
    - Monitor live FPS and performance metrics
    - Click **⏹ Stop Detection** to end the session

-3. **Performance Tips**
-   - Ensure good lighting for better accuracy
-   - Position your face clearly in the camera view
-   - Close unnecessary applications to free up system resources

 ## 📊 Features in Detail